liuchu1997/CBT-Copilot/README.md

 ---

-*Built with ❤️ for the mental health and AI communities*
+*Built for the mental health and AI communities*